 Preservation professionals must have both a good education and the right work experience to be qualified to work on historic preservation projects.
 Qualification standards listed in the federal publication Archeology and Historic Preservation: Secretary of the Interior's Standards and Guidelines establish levels of education and work experience appropriate for each profession.

-This publication is available from the Texas Historical Commission.
+This publication is available from the Texas Historical Commission (THC).
+The THC sets additional standards for preservation professionals doing work under the Antiquities Code of Texas, as noted below.